SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz 7x00 General Platform - 7707VT4HS.md

 # Evertz 7x00 General Platform - 7707VT4HS

-Single card TDM multiplexer for two HD-SDI signals, or one HD-SDI signal and three SDI/DVB-ASI signals, or four SDI/DVB-ASI signals.About
+Single card TDM multiplexer for two HD-SDI signals, or one HD-SDI signal and three SDI/DVB-ASI signals, or four SDI/DVB-ASI signals.
+About

 An **SNMP** connection is used in order to successfully retrieve and configure the device's information.
 There are also different possibilities available for **alarm monitoring** and **trending**.